khevamann/PasswordManager/README.md

 </p>

 # PasswordManager
-A simple password manager I made for my mom to digitize her passwords.
-Made using Ionic and Angular.
+A simple password manager I made to digitize personal passwords.
+PWA made using Ionic and Angular.

 ## Features